 As technology rapidly features more in our daily lives, a natural response would be to fit jobs into the gaps that computers can’t handle.
 However, evolving technology means those gaps will become smaller and people will be squeezed out.
+At the same time, our planet is raising vital issues that we all must deal with, like the coronavirus pandemic and climate change.
 The answer is to adapt by gaining new, strategic skills throughout your career.

 As an example of the need to change, artificial intelligence is quickly leading to the introduction of the self-drive vehicle.
 Within 20 years a major part of the workforce will be hugely affected by this – positively and negatively.
 Drivers of all types will lose jobs.
 Since these vehicles will reduce the number of accidents, related jobs will increasingly be lost, such as in vehicle repair, insurance, hospital emergency staff, rehabilitation workers and carers, etc.